DavidJCobb/DovahKit/TODO/Sustain Phase 1/serialization.md

 Color dwords are another common struct where it'd be nice to just shove them into the `read` function.

 As for how to expose this kind of customization, without making said types directly dependent on the subrecord reader types?
 I could look into how `std::format` exposes customization and see if there are techniques I can borrow.

+## Memory management during writes
+Currently, every individual value written reallocates the destination buffer for subrecords.
+We could optimize this if we used similar behavior to `std::vector` and friends and eagerly pre-allocated.
+That is: if we want to write e.g. a four-byte value, but the buffer doesn't have capacity, then don't just allocate to `current_size + 4`; allocate to `current_size + 64`.
+Like, expand the buffer in 64-byte chunks whenever we're not writing something larger than that many bytes.

+This may potentially even be more efficient than having tons of structs manually call `reserve_more` (plus, with the "multi-write" change proposed above, we could automate `reserve_more` calls rather than the callers manually needing to calculate and run them).